64bit/async-openai/async-openai/README.md

 Only types for Realtime API are implemented, and can be enabled with feature flag `realtime`.

+## Webhooks

+Support for webhook event types, signature verification, and building webhook events from payloads can be enabled by using the `webhook` feature flag.

 ## Image Generation Example

 ```rust